cavcrosby/styleguides/docs/shellguide.md

 ### CLI (Command Line Interface)

-Any shell script should have a ***fully functional*** command line interface readily available.
-Shell functions are not expected to have a ***fully functional*** command line interface, unless this shell function happens to be the 'main' of the script.
+Any shell executable should have a ***fully functional*** command line interface readily available.
+Shell functions are not expected to have a ***fully functional*** command line interface, unless this shell function happens to be the 'main' of the script or is meant to be used like a shell script but is implemented as a shell function.
 In this case, `-h` and `--help` should be implemented but not shown as part of the usage string.

 I prefer having command line interfaces created with both long and short options available. `getops` only supports short options while as